TwilioDevEd/twiliochat-swift/README.md

    [access token](https://www.twilio.com/docs/api/ip-messaging/guides/identity) generated using your Twilio credentials in order to connect.
 First we need to setup a server that will generate this token for the mobile application to use.
 We have created web versions of Twilio Chat, you can use any of these applications to generate the token that this mobile app requires.
-Just pick your favourite flavour:
+Just pick your favorite flavor:

    * [PHP - Laravel](https://github.com/TwilioDevEd/twiliochat-laravel)
    * [C# - .NET MVC](https://github.com/TwilioDevEd/twiliochat-csharp)